How to View Your Top Google Search Terms

 Viewing the Top Search Queries on your Website

 In Search Console, click on the website property that is your website. (obvious note: you’ll need to setup your website in search console.
 This is separate of analytics.).
-Once in the correct property, navigate over to Search Traffic -> Search Analytics.
+Once in the correct property, navigate over to Performance:

 This default report for Search Analytics will be the top queries for the last 28 days.
 This is actually the basic report that will tell you what queries are generating the most clicks onto your website.
 While it’s useful information, by playing with the toggles at the top of the page, you’re able to further provide context to the data.
 Adding impressions shows you how many times that query showed up in a result, and position tells you the average rank.

-For even more information on which pages are most successful at generating inbound search traffic, you can check the “Pages” radio box, instead of Queries, and the report will give you a list of the top inbound search pages on your website.
+For even more information on which pages are most successful at generating inbound search traffic, you can click the “Pages” tab, instead of Queries, and the report will give you a list of the top inbound search pages on your website.

 Taken together with visitor data in Google Analytics, the search analytics reports can provide you with a solid understanding of what queries your website is doing well at, and how search traffic is interacting with your website.